 - b) Expected duration the length of time it takes to complete the course studying full-time.
-This is the same as the registered course duration on CRICOS. - c) School day any day for which the school has scheduled course contact hours. - d) Study period: - for the purpose of monitoring attendance, a study period is a semester - for the purpose of monitoring course progress in a Primary School or Junior Secondary School course, a study period is a semester - for the purpose of monitoring course progress in a Senior Secondary School course, a study period is a Unit of a subject or course of study (i.e., Unit 1 or Unit 2 in Year 11 or Units 3 and 4 in Year 12) - e) Learning Options the range of subjects and programs as outlined in Learning Options 1.2.2 of the Queensland Curriculum and Assessment Authority (QCAA) QCE and QCIA Handbook.
+This is the same as the registered course duration on CRICOS. - c) School day any day for which the school has scheduled course contact hours. - d) Study period: - for the purpose of monitoring attendance, a study period - for the purpose of monitoring course progress in a Primary School or Junior Secondary School course, a study period is a semester - for the purpose of monitoring course progress in a Senior Secondary School course, a study period is a Unit of a subject or course of study (i.e., Unit 1 or Unit 2 in Year 11 or Units 3 and 4 in Year 12) - e) Core subjects subjects considered to be at the centre of the curriculum, e.g. Maths, English, Science - f) Learning Options the range of subjects and programs as outlined in Learning Options 1.2.2 of the Queensland Curriculum and Assessment Authority (QCAA) QCE and QCIA Handbook.

-NB: Ethnic Festivals will not be considered as compassionate and compelling circumstances.
+NB: Ethnic Festivals will not be considered as compassion